-Bayes' theorem provides a theoretical framework for assessing the likelihood that the patient has a "don't miss" diagnosis.
+Bayes' theorem provides a theoretical framework for assessing the likelihood that the patient has a time-sensitive condition.
 According to Bayes' theorem, the posttest probability of a condition is the product of the pretest probability and a factor that depends on the test's characteristics.
 The pretest probability can be estimated by taking into account epidemiological factors such as age, gender, prior medical conditions, medications, smoking and alcohol consumption.
 Single test results usually modify the pretest probability only modestly, but test results combined into Clinical Decision Rules may lower the diagnostic likelihood below the test-threshold or raise the diagnostic likelihood above the treat-threshold.

-Copyright Eric Dryver, 2022 Department of Emergency Medicine, Skåne University Hospital, Getingevägen 4, 22185 Lund
+Copyright Eric Dryver, 2023 Department of Emergency Medicine, Skåne University Hospital, Getingevägen 4, 22185 Lund

-ISBN 978-91-519-9327-0
+ISBN 978-91-519-9328-7